 Now, let us assume that a fashion retailer operates on a seasonal schedule.
 Its fast-fashion nature demands a continuous supply of inventory of both raw materials and finished goods.

-With retail inventory financing, companies can use the fund for procuring inventories and scale faster.
-Retail investors can gain fixed low-risk steady returns on their investments.
+With retail inventory financing, companies can use the fund to procure inventories and scale faster.
+Retail investors can gain fixed, low-risk, steady returns on their investments.

 Commercial real estate (CRE) is property used for business-related activities or commercial rental spaces.
 The IBEF (Indian Brand Equity Foundation) research indicates that the real estate industry in India is anticipated to contribute 13% of the nation's GDP by 2025 and reach US $1 trillion by 2030.
 So, retail investment in this product makes a lot of sense.

-Commercial properties developed by top developers are using retail platforms, where investors can participate through fractional retail investment.
+Commercial properties developed by top developers use retail platforms, where investors can participate through fractional retail investment.
 With low initial investments, which are otherwise quite high if done directly, commercial properties are scaling with steady funds.
 Retail investors are receiving quarterly rental income proportionate to the invested amount.

-This is a new and modern investment option available for retail investors.
-It is a contract between investors and the company where they lease equipment like vehicles, machinery, furniture, computers, and more.
+Asset leasing a new and modern investment option available for retail investors.
+It is a contract between investors and the company to lease equipment like vehicles, machinery, furniture, computers, and more.
 Leasing and investing is a contractual agreement between:

 Individual to Company